-- Information about the container installation. - The URL of the AM instance.
+- Confirmation that you have read and accepted the software license agreement. - Information about the container installation. - The URL of the AM instance.
 The agent confirms that it can log in to AM by using the profile name and password provided during installation.
 If unsuccessful, the installation stops with an error. - The URL of the agent instance.
 The agent confirms that it can access the host and port of the URL.
-If the port is busy, it prompts the user to stop the container. - The agent profile name in AM. - The AM realm containing the agent profile. - The path to the file containing the agent password.
+If the port is busy, it prompts the user to stop the container.

+- The agent profile name in AM.

+- The AM realm containing the agent profile.

+- The path to the file containing the agent password.